Huawei’s new smartphone could be its last, as U.S. sanctions clamp down on access to chipsets

 Since Sept.
 15, U.S. sanctions have cut Huawei off from key suppliers of semiconductors, all of which require U.S. technology for their operations.
 Its new Mate 40 phones will be outfitted from Huawei’s stock of prepurchased processors, analysts say, with no immediate avenue for replenishing its supply.

-Jeff Pu, a technology analyst at GF Securities, estimates that Huawei has enough chipsets now to make 80 million smartphones, which could last them through March or April.
+Jeff Pu, a technology analyst at GF Securities, estimates that Huawei has enough chipsets now to make 80 million smartphones, which could last the company through March or April.

-“After that there’s no chipsets, so the smartphone shipments will come down to zero,” he said.
+“After that, there’s no chipsets, so the smartphone shipments will come down to zero,” he said.

 Neil Shah, an analyst at Counterpoint Research, said the outlook for Huawei depends largely on the U.S. election and if Washington eases its sanctions in coming months.